CodeYourFuture/CYF-Workshops/git-day-1/README.md

 ### Do this section in pairs
 ### ⏲️ ( 10 mins )

-Now clone a remote repository from Github on to your local machine.
+Now clone a remote repository from Github onto your local machine.

 Use the prep section from this week to help you create a fork.